 Queensland border closures:

 Anyone who arrives in Queensland (via air, sea, rail or road) from another State or Territory from 26 March 2020 must self-quarantine for 14 days, unless they are an “exempt person”.
 To find out more and see who qualifies as an exempt person, visit the Queensland Government’s page here.

 Social distancing on the water:

-Social distancing rules always apply – special attention must be paid at congestion areas like boat ramps and refuelling points.
+Boaties must adhere to social distancing rules – special attention must be paid at congestion areas like boat ramps and refueling points.

 More information is available here: https://www.qld.gov.au/health/conditions/health-alerts/coronavirus-covid-19